Bact-AI/BactAI/Readme.md

 - The script uses threading to parallelize the structure prediction process.
 If the dataset is very large, you may need to adjust the `max_workers` parameter to control the number of concurrent threads.
 - Running the script on a machine with a GPU will significantly speed up the AlphaFold predictions.

-## License 📜

-This script is licensed under the MIT License.

 ## Caveats ⚠️